 EU stands for External Upsetting.
 This refers to tubing that undergoes a process where the ends are upset or enlarged externally to increase their thickness and strength.
 External Upsetting tubing is used in applications requiring enhanced durability and strength at the ends, making it suitable for high-pressure and demanding environments.

 IJ stands for Integral Joint.
-This designation indicates that the tubing features an integral joint, meaning the connection between sections of tubing is designed to be part of the tube itself, rather than a separate coupling.
-Integral Joint tubing is used to provide a stronger, more reliable connection, minimizing the risk of leaks and improving the overall integrity of the tubing in various well conditions.
+This designation indicates that the tubing features an integral joint, meaning the connection between sections of tubing is designed to be part of the tube itself rather than a separate coupling.
+Integral Joint tubing provides a stronger, more reliable connection, minimizing the risk of leaks and improving the overall integrity of the tubing in various well conditions.